 3. Wear The “Masculin-Féminin” Look

-Parisians invest a good amount of money into great outerwear, accessories, and shoes.
-Les Parisiennes often pair accessibly-priced pieces from the high-street with designer staples that have the ability to elevate any outfit.
-Which means that their simple jeans, white tees, and shirts never have to work hard since their cover-up, shoes, and handbags do all the talking for them.
+Parisians are known for investing in high-quality pieces and well-crafted staples.
+They often pair accessibly-priced pieces from the high street with designer staples that have the ability to elevate any outfit.
+So their simple jeans, white T-shirts, and button-down shirts never have to work hard since their outerwear, shoes, and handbags do all the talking for them.

-Fine jewelry, watches, and handbags are always smart investments since they hold strong resale value or even appreciate value over time.
+When it comes to investing in fashion, Parisians tend to choose luxury pieces that are timeless and will last a lifetime.
+Fine jewelry, watches, and designer handbags are always smart investments since they hold strong resale value or even appreciate value over time.
 In terms of style, they prove their longevity by staying relevant season after season.

 5. Wear Neutral Tones

-Look at what the garment is made of and prefer natural fibers —like cotton, silk, wool, cashmere or linen, etc.— over synthetic fabrics.
+- The fabric: look at what the garment is made of and prefer natural fibers like cotton, silk, wool, cashmere or linen, etc., over synthetic fabrics.

-Your clothes should fit perfectly, meaning your clothes should be not too tight, not too loose, not too short, not too long.
-Also, get some pieces tailored if they don’t fit you perfectly.
+- The fit: Your clothes should fit perfectly, meaning they should be not too tight, loose, short, and not too long.
+Get some pieces tailored for you if they don’t fit perfectly.

-In terms of prints, keep it classic and stick to these six prints that won’t go out of style: leopard, stripes, plaid, tartan, gingham, and houndstooth.
-Leopard can make you look older so I’ll not recommend it for women over 50.
-Also, keep stripes for a button-down shirt or a marinière.
-Finally, Parisians do not wear more than one print at the same time in an outfit.
+- Prints: Keep it classic and stick to prints that won’t go out of style, like stripes, plaid, tartan, and houndstooth.
+Parisians do not wear more than one print at the same time in an outfit.

 7. Review The Trends